mstuder/VideoManager/README.md

 git clone https://github.com/studer-raimann/ActiveRecord.git
 ```

+####Install MediaConverter
+This plugin requires MediaConverter.
+Get it from https://github.com/studer-raimann/MediaConverter

 ####Install ffmpeg
 This plugin requires ffmpeg.
 If not yet installed (you can test it by typing 'ffmpeg' in a console), download it from: https://www.ffmpeg.org/download.html
 Or, if you're using Ubuntu, you can install ffmpeg by typing the following commands in your terminal: